 You might be shocked if someone said you need to cut back on your extra large servings of kale, but the leafy brassica has a tendency to have a metal called thallium, and so can become toxic in the human body.
 Yes, kale does have many health benefits when eaten in moderation, but - careful - you can potentially poison yourself if you eat too much.

-#30 on The Best Detox Foodssee more on Kale
+#33 on The Most Popular Vegetablessee more on Kale

 Apples are high in carbohydrates, so if you're on a low-carb diet, don't eat more than two a day.
 In fact, because carbohydrates generally inhibit weight loss, consuming too many apples could keep you from losing weight.